ShehaanN/StockWise-frontend/README.md

 ## 🛠️ **Tech Stack**

 ### **Frontend**
-*   **React:** A declarative library for building dynamic and responsive user interfaces.
+*   **React/shadcn:** A declarative library for building dynamic and responsive user interfaces.
 *   **React Router:** For client-side routing to create a seamless multi-page experience.
 *   **React Context API:** For global state management, specifically for user authentication status.
 *   **Native Fetch API:** For all communication with the backend RESTful API.